structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Overview.md

 If you are building an application to work with existing data, there are several ways to bring that data into the system.

+### Create Data Manually

+You can create data in any scripting context using the built-in `create()` function, in the [Admin Console](/structr/docs/ontology/User%20Interface/Admin%20Console), via [REST](/structr/docs/ontology/REST%20Interface/Overview) and in the [Data](/structr/docs/ontology/Admin%20User%20Interface/Data) area.

+#### Using the Create Function
+This JavaScript example assumes that you already have a data model with Project and Task linked together.
+You could put this code into a user-defined function or a method on the `Project` type.

+    {
+        let project = $.create('Project', { name: 'My first project' });

+        $.create('Task', { name: 'A task', project: project });
+    }

 ### CSV

 You can import CSV data in two different ways:

-##### Using the CSV Import Wizard in the Files Section
+1. Using the CSV Import Wizard in the Files Section.
 This is the preferred option, although it is somewhat difficult to find.
 To use it, you first have to upload a CSV file to Structr.
 An icon will then appear in the context menu of this file, which you can use to open the import wizard.

-##### Using the Simple Import Dialog in the Data Section
+2. Using the Simple Import Dialog in the Data Section.
 This importer is limited to a single type and can only process inputs of up to 100,000 lines, but it is a good option for getting started.

 ### XML